 The following steps can be taken to ensure that your music is displayed in the correct order, along with album artwork.

-In this example, we are using a USB thumb drive, which we've formatted and renamed MUSIC.
-This is an optional step, and is only intended for our demo purposes.
+In this example, we are using a USB thumb drive, which we've formatted and renamed 'MUSIC'.

 After these steps are taken, the results are as below.